minio/docs/source/reference/minio-mc/mc-legalhold-clear.rst

 - Replace :mc-cmd:`PATH <mc legalhold clear ALIAS>` with the path to the bucket or object on the S3-compatible host.
-If specifying the path to a bucket or bucket prefix, include the :mc-cmd-option:`~mc legalhold clear recursive` option.
+If specifying the path to a bucket or bucket prefix, include the :mc-cmd:`~mc legalhold clear --recursive` option.

 Behavior